Two Cattle Thieves Nabbed - UrduPoint

 Two Cattle Thieves Nabbed

-SARGODHA, (UrduPoint / Pakistan Point News - 16th May, 2025) Bhagtanwala police on Friday nabbed two cattle thieves.
+SARGODHA, (UrduPoint / Pakistan Point News - 15th May, 2025) Bhagtanwala police nabbed two cattle thieves and recovered livestock worth Rs 8 millions from their possession.

-According to a spokesperson,police after launching a crackdown conducted raids and nabbed Shahbaz and Zahid besides recovering of valuables cash worth amounting Rs.8 millions from their possessions.

-The arrested cattle thieves were involved in 12 cases regarding cattle theft and were wanted police in this regard.

 Recent Stories